Milestones

 1971

-- Introduces its first automatic clinical analyzer.
+- Introducesdits first automatic clinical analyzer.

-- Introduces the Vanox universal research microscope.
+- Introduced the Vanox universal research microscope.

 1969